GImpollonia/GImpollonia.github.io/_pages/projects.md

 The *[agro.big.data.science](http://agrobigdatascience.it/)* project intends to apply the data driven logic to 3 production chains (kiwi, pear and spinach), complete with the necessary sensors for real-time data collection.

 ### FarmCO2Sink
-The EU-funded *[FarmCO2Sink](https://farmco2sink.crpa.it/nqcontent.cfm?a_id=19589)* project aims to identify, in agroforestry production systems of the Province of Piacenza, the most efficient conservation systems in terms of biological sequestration of C at farm level and the reduction of climate-altering greenhouse gas emissions (GHG).
+The *[FarmCO2Sink](https://farmco2sink.crpa.it/nqcontent.cfm?a_id=19589)* project aims to identify, in agroforestry production systems of the Province of Piacenza, the most efficient conservation systems in terms of biological sequestration of C at farm level and the reduction of climate-altering greenhouse gas emissions (GHG).

 ### GRACE
 The EU-funded *[GRACE](https://www.grace-bbi.eu/)* project demonstrates large-scale miscanthus and hemp production on land with low productivity, contaminated soil or which has been abandoned.